A fantastic tailor-made premium multi-activity holiday in the Galapagos

 Overnight at Golden Bay Hotel

-DAY 2: SEA KAYAK AND SNORKEL THE COAST, ISLA LOBOS AND KICKER ROCK (B, L, D)
+DAY 2: KAYAK AND SNORKEL IN SAN CRISTOBAL’S NORTHERN COAST (B, L, D)

 The morning is spent kayaking coastal bays and coves full of wildlife.
 You will see blue-footed boobies, frigate birds, sea lions, and sea turtles.
 We may visit Leon Dormido (Kicker Rock), Punta Pitt or Cerro Brujo.
 The visiting site will depend on the week day and Galapagos National Park regulations.